 I’m Michelle Ostrelich and I want to be your next State Senator because winning one more vote in the New York State Senate matters.
 It actually matters a lot this year.
 This is the year when we can make REAL CHANGE happen.
 We are one vote shy of passing life-changing, economy building legislation.

 Pass Universal Health Care for New York

 We are so close to having what we need.
 The New York State Assembly voted to pass the New York Health Act four times.
-The State Senate is one vote away from the guarantee of universal health care in New York.
 Put me in the New York State Senate in 2018 with a Democratic majority, and I will see to it that we pass game-changing legislation ensuring universal health care for all New Yorkers.

-- Saves money because it costs less than private insurance.
-A whopping 20 cents of every private insurance health care dollar in NY is spent on administration compared to only 2 cents of every health care dollar spent on administration in the state’s Medicaid program
+- Saves money because it could cost less than private insurance.
+A whopping 20 cents of every private insurance health care dollar in NY is spent on administration compared to only 2 cents of every health care dollar spent on administration in the state’s Medicaid program.

 - Saves money with the state-wide power to eliminate unfair pricing on drugs and medical devices.